Tshort76/reference/Data_Systems/Designing_Data_Systems_DDIA.md

 ### Message passing dataflow
 - Asynchronous
 - It can act as a buffer if the recipient is unavailable or overloaded, and thus improve system reliability.
-- It avoids the sender needing to know the IP address and port number of therecipient
+- It avoids the sender needing to know the IP address and port number of the recipient
 - It allows one message to be sent to several recipients.
 - It logically decouples the sender from the recipient (publish and forget)